Learn everything you have ever wanted to know about making homemade vanilla extract. In this tutorial you will learn:

 - Recipes for your new homemade vanilla extract.

 - Frequently asked questions about homemade vanilla extract.

-- Ideas for edible Christmas gifts
+- Ideas for edible Christmas gift

-- Christmas in July ideas
+- Edible and Food Christmas gift ideas

 This post was created in partnership with FITNCLEAN Vanilla.
 All opinions are my own and I only endorse products that I know and love.

 [Missouri Girl Home is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com].